Robert F. Marx: White gods

 Marx wrote extensively about the concept of White gods.
 Marx came to the conclusion that White Gods "figure in almost every indigenous culture in the Americas."
 A review by Jonathan Kirsch in the Los Angeles Times concluded that "Quest" was a good yarn, but Marx tried hard to dress it up as something slightly scandalous.
 In that sense, "Quest" was the archeological equivalent of Oliver Stone's JFK—Marx seeks to prove the existence of "great white gods" by offering us a haphazard collection of oddities, rumors and coincidences, but what's on display here is really nothing more than the passions and obsessions of a born showman."

 Marx argued that the Vikings created the Mayan civilisation, arguing that "Their kingdom was founded by a great eastern ruler named Votan.
 Votan was a white man who with his crew of tall, fair-haired, blue eyed men in dragon-prowed "serpent ships" brought the Mayan people across the sea and settled them in their new land."
 The problem is that the Popul Vuh has no mention of a Votan.
 This claim originates in the mistaken translations by Diego de Landa who thought that Mayan glyphs were letters corresponding to the Roman alphabet.

 Personal life

-Marx met his wife, Jenifer, during the excavation of Port Royal in the 1960s.
+Marx met his wife, Jenifer, during the excavation of Port Royal in Jamaica in the 1960s.
 In later life, they lived in Indialantic, Florida with their three daughters.
 Together, they co-authored over 30 non-fiction books.